KostaGav/KostaGav.github.io/research/index.md

 How Voters Decide on How to Decide - Decision Making and Information Search Processes in the Political Domain (with [Sophie Scharf](http://cognition.uni-mannheim.de/mitarbeiter/m_sc_sophie_scharf/))

+Political Institutions, Party Competition and Public Opinion in Europe - How Institutional Constraints Shape the Impact of Persuasive Communication on Public Opinion - Master Thesis

 ### Books

 Schoen, Harald, Hans Rattinger, Maria Preißinger, Konstantin Gavras and  Markus  Steinbrecher (assisted by Elena Werner).
 2017.
 "Election Campaigns and Voter Decision-Marking in a Multi-Party System: The 2009 and 2013 German Federal Elections".
 Baden-Baden: Nomos.
 [Link](https://www.nomos-elibrary.de/10.5771/9783845254418-418/ursachen-und-konsequenzen-ambivalenter-einstellungen)